rotimiAbiola/22OpsPrBot/README.md

 ```sh
  npm start
  ```
-- Open your web browser
+1. Open your web browser
-- If you are running your bot on a remote server, input *ip:port* press ENTER OR *localhost:port* if running bot on local machine.
+2. If you are running your bot on a remote server, input *ip:port* press ENTER OR *localhost:port* if running bot on local machine.
-- Select **Use an existing Github App**
+3. Select **Use an existing Github App**
-- Fill the form with the necessary details.
+4. Fill the form with the necessary details.
-- Check to confirm the installation of the github apps on your repository.
+5. Check to confirm the installation of the github apps on your repository.
       - Under Repository Settings > Github Apps
       - Check to see if the App you installed is on the list.

-- configure the Repository webhook settings
+6. Configure the Repository webhook settings
-      Under Repository Settings:
+      - Go to Repository Settings:
-      - **Pass in the URL
+      - Pass in the URL:
-      - **Pass in the secret (must be the same secret used while installing the App)
+      - Pass in the secret (must be the same secret used while installing the App)
-      - **Select the json file format
+      - Select the json file format
-      - **Select all "pull requests" options
+      - Select all "pull requests" options
-      - **Add the webhook
+      - Add the webhook

 ### .env file content
 your .env file must contain the following variables: